rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Dust off and keep the printer's cover clean.
 Clean the lid with IPA, but do not use ethanol or acetone.

 ·  Clean and Grease Z-Screw.
-About every two months or earlier, depending on usage frequency, clean and replace the grease for the lead screw.
+Depending on usage frequency, every two months or earlier, clean and replace the grease on the lead screw.
 If it squeaks, do this immediately.

-Peter Grande has a good video on general maintenance, you can find it [here](https://youtu.be/2178v1iMSqo).
+Peter Grande has a good video on general maintenance; you can find it [here](https://youtu.be/2178v1iMSqo).

 **What grease should I use for the lead screw (Z rod)?**